adembudak/CMakeForImGui/README.md

 cmake -Dpkg-config=ON -S . -B build
 ```

-This generates a `cmakeforimgui.pc` file in build directory which can be installed and used like:
+This generates a `cmakeforimgui.pc` file in build directory which can be installed and used, like:
 ```bash
 c++ -o out main.cpp $(pkg-config --cflags --libs cmakeforimgui)
 ```